-OS\INFO\GetTimerFreq() returns the timer frequency which was set with OS\TIME\ConfigSysTimer().
-This value is the frequency at which the hardware counter counts and is the amount of counter cycles per second.
-It can be used to calculate the actual time in seconds, microseconds or nanoseconds from timer cycles.
-OS\TIME\ConfigSysTimer() must have been called before calling OS\INFO\GetTimerFreq().
+OS_INFO_GetTimerFreq() returns the timer frequency which was set with OS_TIME_ConfigSysTimer().
+This value is the frequency at which the hardware timer counts and is the amount of timer cycles per second.
+It is not the system timer tick frequency nor the system timer interrupt frequency.
+Hence, it can be used to calculate the actual time in seconds, microseconds or nanoseconds from timer cycles.

-With embOS debug checks enabled erroneous calls to this function result in OS\Error() being called with one of the following application error IDs:
+With embOS debug checks enabled erroneous calls to this function result in $OS_Error()$ being called with one of the following application error IDs: